Western comics: Origins

 Western novels, films, and pulp magazines were extremely popular in the United States from the late 1930s to the 1960s.

-Western comics first appeared in syndicated newspaper strips in the early 1910s.
-Victor Forsythe introduced humorous takes on the genre with Bad Bill the Western Wildcat (1911) and Tenderfoot Tim (1912–1914), both published in the New York World.
-In October 1927, J. Carrol Mansfield, best known for the educational strip High Lights of History (1924-1942), launched Buffalo Bill, Scout of Scouts, a daily continuity strip recounting the formative years of young Billy Cody.
+Western comics first appeared in newspaper strips in the early 1900s.
+One of the first examples was Lariat Pete, a humorous strip created by John Campbell Cory, which circulated from 1901 to 1903 and was occasionally illustrated by Dan McCarthy and George Herriman.
+Victor Forsythe also introduced humorous takes on the genre with Bad Bill the Western Wildcat (1911) and Tenderfoot Tim (1912–1914), both published in the New York World.
+In October 1927, J. Carrol Mansfield, best known for the educational strip High Lights of History (1924–1942), launched Buffalo Bill, Scout of Scouts, a daily continuity strip recounting the formative years of young Billy Cody.
 In June 1927, Harry O'Neill's Young Buffalo Bill (later changed to Buckaroo Bill and then, finally, Broncho Bill), distributed by United Feature Syndicate.
 After O’Neill’s departure, Fred Meagher continued the feature briefly, and the title was later replaced by the actual Buffalo Bill strips (1950–1956).

 Starting in the 1938, Red Ryder, Little Joe, and King of the Royal Mounted were syndicated in hundreds of newspapers across the United States.
 Garrett Price's White Boy (later changed to Skull Valley) was another syndicated strip from the 1930s.

 The first Western stories to appear in the comic books were in the mid-1930s: National Allied's New Fun Comics #1 (Feb.
 1935) ran the modern-West feature "Jack Woods" and the Old West feature "Buckskin Jim"; Centaur Publications' The Comics Magazine #1 (May 1936) ran the feature "Captain Bill of the Rangers"; and David McKay Publications's Feature Book #1 (May 1937) and a single issue of King Comics (also 1937) featured King of the Royal Mounted reprints before Dell took over licensing of the character.
 Dell Comics' The Funnies published a run of short adaptations of B-movie Westerns starting in vol. 2, issue #20 (May 1938).
 Whitman Comics' Crackajack Funnies ran regular Western features (including Tom Mix stories) beginning with issue #1 in June 1938.